BodenmillerGroup/HR_IMC/README.md

 ## Instructions to Run on Demo Data

-The test image contains several nuclei measured with two channels (ATP5A & Iridium) to visualize mitochondria and nuclei.
+The test image contains a zoom-in of smooth muscle actin fibres captured with our oversampling technique.
+Our deconvolution pipeline acts to recover fine sub-micron structural details.
+We visualise Histone H3 (nuclear), SMA and ATP5A (mitochondrial) markers.
 The expected output can be downloaded for visual comparison.

 1. **Download the test image (Demo.tif)**: Ensure you have a directory containing `.tif` files.
 2. **Modify the script's input and output directory paths**: